php/php-rfcs/rfcs/0000-union-types-v2.md

 # Future Scope

+The features discussed in the following are **not** part of this proposal.

 ## Intersection Types

 Intersection types are logically conjugated with union types.
 Instead of requiring that (at least) a single type constraints is satisfied, all of them must be.